GSK chases Astra with start of big anemia drug trials

-Case of H5N8 bird flu in German farm, turkeys to be culled

-HAMBURG A case of high risk H5N8 bird flu has been confirmed in the German state of Lower Saxony and about 16,000 turkeys on the farm will now be culled, authorities said on Thursday.

-LONDON GlaxoSmithKline has started pivotal trials of an experimental anemia drug, chasing AstraZeneca in the race to develop a medicine that mimics the body's response to high altitude.
+LONDON (Reuters) - GlaxoSmithKline has started pivotal trials of an experimental anemia drug, chasing AstraZeneca in the race to develop a medicine that mimics the body's response to high altitude.

 GSK's daprodustat, given as a pill, is designed to displace injectable EPO products that are used widely in patients with chronic kidney disease.
 EPO, which boosts red blood cells, is also infamous as a doping agent in sport.